hamzazaz/Kata-detection-and-validation-project/README.md

 This folder contains the essential code and assets used to detect and validate kata performance using pose estimation.

 - **`KataDetector.ipynb`**
   The main notebook running the full detection pipeline.
-Loads a video, applies MediaPipe pose detection, compares poses with reference data, and outputs a frame-by-frame evaluation.
+Loads an input video, applies MediaPipe pose detection, compares poses with reference data, and outputs a frame-by-frame evaluation.
 Produces an annotated video and CSV report.

 - **`LandmarkVisualizer.ipynb`**
   A utility notebook to visualize MediaPipe pose landmarks frame-by-frame.
 Useful for debugging pose detection accuracy and visual inconsistencies.